asvd/wl/README.md

 - *Reusable* events which may happen many times, like a mouse click or a keypress.
 When subscribing to such an event, one normally does not care if an event has already been triggered in the past.
-One just needs to perform an action when the event is fired in the future.
+One just needs to react to the event each time it happens in the future.

 - *One-off* events which only happen once, for instance a page load event, a json-request responce, a complete of calculation delegated to a worker, or an asynchronous function callback.

-Whenable is a design pattern targeted to simplify the work with the second kind of events.
-For those it matters when exactly an event
-happens: if there is no assurance about if the event has already been triggered, there is a need for additional check and a separate branch.
-This happens, for instance, if we need to perform something upon the page load: first we perform a check if the document is ready (in this case we will likely prefer to perform the actions immediately), otherwise we store the listener as `window.onload`.
+For this kind of events it matters when exactly an event happens: if there is no assurance about if the event has already been triggered, there is a need for additional check and a separate branch.
+This happens, for instance, if there is a need to perform something upon the page
+  load: first one performs a check if the document is ready (in this case one will likely prefer to perform the actions immediately), otherwise one stores the listener as `window.onload`.

-Whenable simplifies dealing with the one-off events by providing an opportunity to create a special kind of a listener subscriber.
+Whenable is a design pattern targeted to simplify dealing with the second kind of events by creating a special kind of listener subscriber.
 When using that subscriber, one does not need to worry about if the event has already been triggered (in this case the listener is invoked immediately).
-Additionally, the subscriber can be provided with several listeners independently.
+Additionally, the subscriber may be used several times to store additional listeners.

 Compare subscribing to the page onload event in the traditional style...